danielharrell/open-eyes-lect-2017-18/Open.md

 as if my openness to you were a matter of enclosing you; and as if we were both, more generally, enclosed in openness, much like a parabola, and perhaps even more like a circle.

+From earlier draft: Think again of how we say our eyes are open when we are awake, which captures how we seem to see *through* our eyes, as if they were transparent, to a whole world outside us.
+But this is also again to speak figuratively, and perhaps somewhat thoughtlessly.
+For how can eyes be transparent if they have color?
+Or be open if they can be poked, injured, even blinded?
+If we spoke more thoughtfully about our eyes, and about our relation to the world through awareness more generally, we might say something more like this: